Skip to content

 (For simplicity assume there is no ambiguity about what constitutes a turning and we don't need to worry about roads being closed.)

-• What's good about these instructions?
+• What's good about these instructions (or directions)?

 • What's not so good?